Sulochanan/ACS-SubMainRepo/IncomingCallRouting/readme.md

 	- ResourceConnectionString: Azure Communication Service resource's connection string.
 	- AppCallBackUri: URI of the deployed app service
 	- AudioFileUri: public url of wav audio file
-	- TargetParticipant: Target participant to transfer the call.
+	- TargetParticipant: ACS resource ID of target participant to transfer the call.
 	- SecretValue: Query string for callback URL
+	- IVRParticipant: ACS resource ID or "*" for accepting incoming calls from all the ACS user IDs.

 3. Run `IncomingCallRouting` project.
 4. Use postman or any debugging tool and open url - https://localhost:5001